-Sonya stood in the middle of her grandmother’s – now her – living room.
+Sonya stood in the middle of her grandmother’s—now her—living room.
 Boxes surrounded her in organized chaos.
-She thought that she should probably have sold or donated all her belongings since her beloved Gram left her everything when she passed the month before.
+She probably should have sold or donated all her belongings since her beloved Gram left her everything when she passed the month before.
 Sonya found it difficult to think of the place as hers, however.
 After eighty-four years, Cordelia Desmonda McKenzie’s spirit was strong.
 Sonya hoped replacing a few of Gram’s things with her own would help.
 At the least, she hoped it would help her work through her grief.

-Sonya had always been a happy child.
+Life had been good.
 Until That Day.
-Sonya never thought of it in any other terms.
+She never thought of it in any other terms.
 Certainly not as her eleventh birthday.
 Birthdays were supposed to be happy.
-That day was anything but.
+That Day was anything but.

-Sonya ruthlessly suppressed the grief that always rose when she thought of that day.
+Sonya ruthlessly suppressed the grief that always rose when she thought of it.
 Her father murdered.
 Her mother’s fury.
-Sonya lost her Gram that day as surely as she had lost her father.
+Sonya lost her Gram That Day as surely as she had lost her father.
 Her mother had always hated the island.
-She latched onto her husband’s death as reason to never return, or allow her daughter to see her Gram again.
+She latched onto her husband’s death as reason to never return or allow her daughter to see her Gram again.
 She left Sonya isolated.
 Then she remarried less than a year later.

 Opening the door, she took in the rugged face, square jaw darkened by stubble.
 Tan, weather-toughened skin sat beneath medium brown scruff.
-Intense, cobalt blue eyes warmed as he studied her in turn, and Sonya recognized those eyes immediately.
+Intense, cobalt blue eyes warmed as the man studied her in turn, and Sonya recognized those eyes immediately.

 He shot her a lopsided grin and opened his arms.
-The shy uncertainty faded from her face.
-She leapt into them.
+The nauseating fear of rejection faded as she leapt into them.
 Laughing, he spun her in a circle.

 “Does this mean I’m forgiven for the boardwalk incident, Pixie?”